OrtheSnowJames/capybara/README.md

 Use WASD to move around.

 ### Shooting
-Click in the direction you want to shoot to shoot.
-This will fire a bullet.
+Click in the direction you want to shoot to fire a bullet.
+You can use the minimap to see player locations.

 ## Setup